-DexTAR is programmed exclusively offline (it has no manual mode) with its own simulation and offline programming software, which runs on Windows.
+DexTAR is programmed exclusively offline with its own simulation and offline programming software, DexTAR Sim, which runs on Windows and is available for free.
 Prior to simulation, a program is written by the user, using a simple custom robot scripting language, and then compiled.
 The compiled program is ready for simulation or to be uploaded from the computer to the robot's internal memory via a USB cable.
 Programs residing in the robot's internal memory are executed through the robot's touch screen (no computer connection required).

-Teaching materials are included to facilitate the incorporation of DexTAR into existing courses.
+Teaching materials are included in the User's Manual to facilitate the incorporation of DexTAR into existing courses.

 DexTAR has two assembly modes which differ in the sign of the angle between the distal links.
 When this angle is 0° or 180°, DexTAR is at a Type 2 singularity.
 Since a parallel robot is uncontrollable near such singularities, DexTAR's controller avoids most of them, but it can change assembly modes by fully folding one of its arms and rotating it.